codexstanford/legal-api-templates/README.md

 # legal-api
-Welcome to Legal APIs.
+Welcome to (a) Legal API resource.
 This is a work in progress and contributions are welcomed :)

 ## Case Law Access Project
 Running api.py: </br>